patilrajat/composition/cpp_assignment5_Q2/README.md

-person has a date employee has a join date employee is a person
+person has a date (composition) employee has a join date (composition) employee is a person(inheritance)